-We were devastated, the characteristics for autism were all too obvious.
+We were devastated, the characteristics of autism were all too obvious.

 -Joshua was diagnosed with autism before his third birthday.